RinkAttendant6/qcTimepicker/README.md

 Please note that only `input` elements will be initialized.

+It is strongly recommended that the input elements have the type `time`, although all inputs that match the selector will be initialized.

 Labels that are associated with the affected `input` element will be mapped to the newly created dropdown element.